prerakpradhan/Algorithms/Algorithms/src/algorithms/BinaryTree/README.md

-#Binary Tree:
+#Binary Search Tree:
-The binary tree code is in Tree.java, insert is done by the method insert.
+The binary Search tree code is in Tree.java, insert is done by the method insert.

 Height of tree of the binary tree is done by method heightOfTree